The Golden Quarter is almost here. And you know what that means. Shoppers are in a shopping frenzy—from October to New Year’s Eve.

 Coupons and discounts are the most popular type of sales campaigns.

-They are great for cart abandoners or visitors who are not yet sure about making a purchase.
-This is especially important during the holiday shopping season when people jump from site to site—trying to find the perfect gift at the best price.
+They’re great for cart abandoners or visitors who are not yet sure about making a purchase.
+This is especially important during the holiday shopping season when customers jump from site to site—trying to find the perfect gift at the best price.

 Discount codes and coupon codes create a sense of urgency.